koseidiamond/KoseiHelper/README.md

 ### Trigger Spinner
 "Spinners" that appear only after the player touches them and leaves the hitbox.
 They have the vanilla colors and can be attached to solids.
+*Note: this entity is obsolete, but you can copy the plugin from the LoennPrivate folder into your Loenn folder to use it.
 ### Custom Hahaha
 A group of sprites that wave towards a direction while playing a sound when a flag is true.
 ### Mary Block